val0tus/Machine-Learning/Flickr CIRAF 10/README.txt

 3. The downloaded photos needs to be cropped and rezised to 32*32 pixels.
 At the same time files names are modified so that the file name starts with number indicating the classes and the "_" for example 0_airplane_1.jpg.
 The photos are saved as jpegs.
 You can use photo editing sofware such as Lightroom for the purpose.

 4. Jpeg photos needs to changes to png files.
-Use jpg2png.py fo the purpose.The code is available from https://stackoverflow.com/questions/10759117/converting-jpg-images-to-png
+Use jpg2png.py for the purpose.The code is available from https://stackoverflow.com/questions/10759117/converting-jpg-images-to-png

 other useful links are: